alexandergunnarson/defnt/README.md

 Usage
 ---

-There are two ways of defining typed/spec'ed functions using the code in this repository: 1) using the `defnt` macro, and 2) using its implementationally simpler but less powerful cousin, the `defns` macro (`defnt` is short for `defn`, `t`yped; `defns` is short for `defn`, `s`pec'ed).
+There are two ways of defining typed/spec'ed functions using the code in this repository: 1) using the `defnt` macro, and 2) using its implementationally simpler but less powerful sibling, the `defns` macro (`defnt` is short for `defn`, `t`yped; `defns` is short for `defn`, `s`pec'ed).
 For now, since `defnt` is not yet fully implemented and since its interface is identical except for the addition of type/spec dispatch, we will approach only `defns`.

 To take a reasonably simple example: